sobelow/sobelow/README.md

     $ mix escript.install hex sobelow

-To install from the master branch, rather than the latest release, the following command can be used:
+To install from the `main` branch, rather than the latest release, the following command can be used:

-    $ mix escript.install github nccgroup/sobelow
+    $ mix escript.install github sobelow/sobelow

 ### To Use